oTree-org/oTree/README.md

 ## Accessing data from previous subsessions in different apps

-The above method only works if the same app is repeated for multiple rounds.
+`in_all_rounds()` only is useful when you need to access data from a previous round of the same app.
 If you want to pass data between subsessions of different app types (e.g. the participant is in the questionnaire and needs to see data from their ultimatum game results), you should store this data in the participant object, which persists across subsessions.
 Each participant has a field called `vars`, which is a dictionary that can store any data about the player.
 For example, if you ask the participant's name in one subsession and you need to access it later, you would store it like this:

 `self.player.participant.vars['first name'] = 'Chris'`